Dependent Eligibility Guidelines

 Newly Hired Employees: Benefits will be effective the first day of the new pay-period starting after you call the MI HR Service Center (877-766-6447) to enroll.
 Newly hired employees must call MI HR within 31 days of their hire date to enroll in benefits.
 Benefits are not effective immediately upon hire or immediately after contacting MI HR to enroll.

-2019 Insurance Open Enrollment (IOE): Any newly-elected benefits or changes made during IOE will go into effect on the first day of the full pay-period in October (the new fiscal year).
+2020 Benefits Open Enrollment (BOE) Part 1: Any newly-elected benefits or changes made during BOE Part 1 will go into effect on the first day of the full pay-period in October (the new fiscal year).

-Student Eligibility Guidelines: Effective October 6, 2019, student eligibility guidelines will change.
-Please review the 2019 IOE Plan Changes page for a description of the new guidelines.
+Student Eligibility Guidelines: Effective October 6, 2019, student eligibility guidelines changed.
+Please review the 2019 IOE Plan Changes page for a description of the guidelines.

-If you and your spouse, retired or actively employed, are both covered by State Group Insurance Plans, you may maintain separate coverage through your individual plans, or, enroll in one plan, with one of you listed as a dependent.
-If you choose to maintain separate coverage, your child(ren) can only be listed as a dependent on one plan, not both.
+If you and your retiree or active state employee spouse are both covered by state group insurance plans, you may maintain separate coverage through your individual plans or enroll in one plan with one of you listed as a dependent.
+If you choose to maintain separate coverage, your children can only be listed as a dependent on one plan.
 This applies even if you are divorced.

-An employee's spouse, OEAI, and dependents are not eligible for coverage if he or she is an active duty member of the Armed Forces.
-Individuals who are called to active military duty are eligible for coverage under TRICARE, effective the date of active duty orders.
+An employee’s spouse, OEAI, and dependents are not eligible for coverage if he or she is in the armed forces on active duty.
+Those individuals are eligible for coverage under TRICARE, effective the date of active duty orders.

-To add or change eligible dependents due to a life event (e.g.: marriage, birth, divorce), call the MI HR Service Center (877-766-6447) as soon as possible, no later than 31 days following the life event.
+To add or change eligible dependents due to a qualifying life event (e.g.: marriage, birth, divorce), call the MI HR Service Center (877-766-6447) as soon as possible, no later than 31 days following the life event.
 Do not wait until you have the official documentation.
+All supporting documentation must also be provided within 31 days of the qualifying life event.

 Legal Spouses - Legally recognized under Michigan law